 The contributing catchment of the shellfish area is 483.46 km2 in area (Map 3).
-The most significant freshwater input into the designated area is the river Ilen.
+There are three main rivers entering the designated area, the Rathruane, the Bawnaknockane and the Leamawaddra.

 There are approximately 16,407 people living in the catchment (Census 2006).
 Skibereen accounts for approx 15% of the overall population with a population of 2,338.
 The remainder of the population live in the rural areas of the catchment.
 Drimoleague, Balitmore, Skull, and Ballydehob are the main villages in the catchment.
 Farming in the area is mostly small scale, low-density sheep and cattle farming.